-Due to translation effects, the depreciation of the Argentine peso has resulted in a decrease in euro terms of the revenues of our Argentine business, our Casinos Division and the Group.
-The impact of this decline has been partially offset due to the incurrence of most of the operating costs of our Argentine business in local currency, which has resulted in generally stable operating margins for the Argentine business.
+Due to translation effects, the depreciation of the Argentine and Colombian peso has resulted in a decrease in euro terms of the revenues of our Argentine and Colombian businesses, our Casinos Division and the Group.
+The impact of these declines has been partially offset due to the incurrence of most of the operating costs of these businesses in their respective local currencies, but still resulted in lower operating margins in the case of the Argentine business.
 The depreciation of the Argentine peso against the euro is generally accompanied by inflationary effects, which results in an increase in Argentine peso revenues.
-Due to the depreciation of the Argentine peso, these effects had a significant negative impact on the reported results of operations of the Argentine business and the Casinos Division for the year ended December 31, 2014.